firelayer/firelayer/README.md

 </p>

 Firelayer is a boilerplate / framework for Firebase web projects.
-It allows you to jumpstart your Firebase web projects with a boilerplate for common use cases so you don't have to start from scratch.
+It allows you to jumpstart your Firebase web projects with templates for common use cases so you don't have to start from scratch.

 ### Documentation